-Staff costs slightly decreased by 3.0% to HK\$3,053.0 million for the year ended December 31, 2022 as compared to the year ended December 31, 2021.
-To mitigate the impact of the COVID-19 pandemic, we have undertaken a number of measures to reduce payroll expenses, including limiting staff on-site, implementing a hiring freeze and streamlining the organizational structure, and introducing voluntary unpaid leave, while preserving local jobs in response to requests of the Macau Government.
+Staff costs increased by 29.6% to HK\$3,957.8 million for the year ended December 31, 2023 as compared to the year ended December 31, 2022.
+The increase was primarily due to hiring of additional staff in response to increased business activities as discussed above, as compared to the year ended December 31, 2022 where we undertook a number of measures to reduce payroll expenses, including limiting staff on-site, implementing a hiring freeze and organizational change, and introducing voluntary unpaid leave during the COVID-19 pandemic.